-Is your password safe enough?
+Do you have a safe password?
 Find out if you are choosing a good one

 It is pretty easy to decipher

-One of the most common issues against the security and privacy of thousands of users around the world is the password hacking.
+Choosing a safe password became one of the most common issues against the security and privacy of thousands of users around the world due to hacking.

 However, in many cases, the users themselves are those who facilitate the work of crackers to steal their login credentials.